Hassansajjad4it/Gufhtugu_Publications_Dataset_EDA/README.md

 # Gufhtugu_Publications_Dataset_EDA

-The purpose of this project to perform exploratory data analysis on ecommerce dataset to get valuable insights and make decisions on the basis of those insights
+The purpose of this project to perform exploratory data analysis on ecommerce dataset to get valuable insights and make decisions on the basis of those insights.